bglnelissen/slideToolkit/guides/Readme.md

 Here you can find a [graphical workflow](slideToolkit.workflow.tif?raw=true) for the slideToolkit.

 ##### Step 1 - acquisition
 Most slide scanners are, in addition to their own proprietary format, capable of storing the digital slides in pyramid TIFF files.
 The slideToolkit uses the Bio-Formats library to convert other microscopy formats (Bio-Formats supports over 120 different file formats, [openmicroscopy.org](www.openmicroscopy.org)) into the compatible pyramid TIFF format if needed.
 TIFF is a tag-based file format for raster images.
 A TIFF file can hold multiple images in a single file, this is known as a multi-layered TIFF.
-The term "Pyramid TIFF" is used to describe a multi-layered TIFF file that wraps a sequence of raster images that each represents the same image at increasing resolutions (figure 2).
+The term "Pyramid TIFF" is used to describe a multi-layered TIFF file that wraps a sequence of raster images that each represents the same image at increasing resolutions.
 The different layers contain, among others, the slide label and multiple enlargements of the tissue on the slide.

+Some slides do not have the proper filenames.
+Sometimes you want the filename to be exactly like the content of the barcode, sometimes you want all your slides to start with the project name (e.g. MyProject.original.slide.name.TIF). slideRename makes it easy to rename multiple slides at once.
 To read whole slide images, the open-source libTIFF libraries and the OpenSlide libraries are used.
 These libraries are also applied to extract metadata (e.g. scan time, magnification and image compression) of the scanned slides.
 Descriptive information about the slide is stored as metadata and contains, for example, pixels per micrometer, presence of different layers, and scan date.
 For image processing we use ImageMagick.
 ImageMagick is a command-line image manipulation tool that is fast, highly adjustable and capable of handling big pyramid TIFF files.

 The tools designed for step 1:

-- slideConvert, converts any whole slide image file to TIFF format
+- slideConvert, convert different file types of whole slide images to TIFF format.
-- slideRename, Batch rename files.
-Supports barcodes.
+- slideRename, Rename virtual slides, this methods supports auto-renaming using barcodes.
-- slideInfo, fetch slide metadata (resolution, dates, magnification, etc)
+- slideInfo, fetch slide metadata (resolution, dates, magnification, etc).

 ##### Step 2 - preparation
 In the following steps multiple output files for each slide are created.
 For each digital slide, a staging directory is constructed in which the slide, and all output data concerning the slide are stored.

+Thumbnails contain a photo of the whole slide, including the label.
+This makes it easy to identify your slides.

 In digital image manipulation, a mask defines what part of the image will be analyzed and what part will be hidden.
 Usually a mask can be defined as black (hidden) or white (not hidden).
-The slideToolkit creates a mask using convert (ImageMagick) and a miniature version of the whole slide image.
+The slideToolkit creates a mask and a miniature version of the whole slide image using convert (from the ImageMagick library).
 To create the maks: the image is blurred, this will remove dust and speckles.
 Now, the white background is identified using a fuzzy, non-stringent selection and then background is replaced with black.
 Settings for blur and fuzziness can be found and changed in the slideMask tool.
 Generated masks can be adjusted manually in an image editor of choice (such as the freely available GNU Image Manipulation Program; [GIMP](http://www.gimp.org)).
 Sometimes this is necessary to remove unwanted areas on the whole slide image (like marker stripes or air bubbles under the coverslip).

 The tools designed for step 2: